-Students who wish to have a meal on campus while a different track is in session should notify the Guest Services Manager one week prior to arrival.
-All meals are coordinated through the Housing Office.
+Students who wish to have a meal on campus while a different track is in session should notify the Student Residential Services Manager one week prior to arrival.
+All meals are coordinated through Student Residential Services.
 Additional meals are billed to the student's account.
 Eating meals on campus without permission is not permitted outside of one's academic residential session.